medialab/minet/docs/cli.md

   --strain STRAIN               Optional CSS selector used to strain, i.e. only
                                 parse matched tags in the parsed html files in order to optimize performance.
-  --validate                    Just validate the given scraper then exit.
   -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be